End Users Terms and Conditions

 10. OTHER TERMS.

 a.
 Entire Agreement and Changes.
-This agreement and the order constitute the entire agreement between the parties and supersede any prior or contemporaneous negotiations or agreements, whether oral or written, related to this subject matter.
-Customer is not relying on any representation concerning this subject matter, oral, or written, not included in this agreement.
-No representation, promise, or inducement not included in this agreement is binding.
-No modification of this agreement is effective unless both parties sign it or the parties agree to it as part of an online process, e.g. a digital signature process.
+These Terms and the Order(s) constitute the entire agreement between the parties and supersede any prior or contemporaneous negotiations or agreements, whether oral or written, related to this subject matter.
+Customer is not relying on any representation concerning this subject matter, oral, or written, not included in these Terms.
+No representation, promise, or inducement not included in these Terms is binding.
+No modification of these Terms is effective unless both parties sign it or the parties agree to it as part of an online process, e.g. a digital signature process.
 No waiver is effective unless the party waiving the right signs a waiver in writing.

 b.
 No Assignment.
-Neither party may assign or transfer this agreement to a third party, except: this agreement with all orders may be assigned, without the consent of the other party, as part of a merger, or sale of all or substantially all the assets, of a party.
-Customer may, without Acrolinx prior written approval, assign this agreement to a majority owned affiliate of the Customer.
+Neither party may assign or transfer these Terms to a third party, except: these Terms with all Orders may be assigned, without the consent of the other party, as part of a merger, or sale of all or substantially all the assets, of a party.
+Customer may, without Acrolinx’s prior written approval, assign these Terms to a majority-owned affiliate of the Customer.

 c.
 Independent Contractors.
 The parties are independent contractors with respect to each other.

 d.
 Enforceability and Force Majeure.
-If any term of this agreement is invalid or unenforceable, the other terms remain in effect.
+If any term of these Terms is invalid or unenforceable, the other terms remain in effect.
 Except for the payment of monies, neither party is liable for events beyond its reasonable control, including, without limitation force majeure events.
-In the event of a force majeure event that prevents, hinders, or delays an Acrolinx performance for more than 30 days, the Customer may terminate the applicable order or this agreement upon notice to Acrolinx without regard to any notice provisions set forth herein.
+In the event of a force majeure event that prevents, hinders, or delays an Acrolinx performance for more than thirty (30) days, the Customer may terminate the applicable Order or these Terms upon notice to Acrolinx without regard to any notice provisions set forth herein.

 e.
 Money Damages Insufficient.
-Any breach by a party of this agreement or violation of the other party’s intellectual property rights could cause irreparable injury or harm to the other party.
+Any breach by a party of these Terms or violation of the other party’s intellectual property rights could cause irreparable injury or harm to the other party.
 The other party may seek a court order to stop any breach or avoid any future breach.

 f.
 No Additional Terms.
-Acrolinx rejects additional or conflicting terms of any Customer form-purchasing document.
+Acrolinx rejects additional or conflicting terms of any Customer form purchasing order referenced on any ordering document.

 g.
 Order of Precedence.
-If there is an inconsistency between this agreement and an order concluded by both parties, the order prevails.
+If there is an inconsistency between these Terms and an Order concluded by both parties, the Order prevails.

 h.
 Survival.
-Any terms that by their nature survive termination of this agreement for a party to assert its rights and receive the protections of this agreement, will survive (including without limitation the confidentiality terms).
+Any sections of these Terms, which by their nature should survive termination for a party to assert its rights and receive the protections of these Terms, will survive (including without limitation the confidentiality terms, right to payment, use restrictions, warranty disclaimers and limitations of liability).
 The UN Convention on Contracts for the International Sale of Goods does not apply.

 i.
 Feedback.
 If Customer provides feedback or suggestions about the Service, then Acrolinx (and those Acrolinx allows to use its technology) may use such information without obligation to Customer.

 j.
 Legal Compliance.
-Customer warrants compliance with all applicable laws and regulations.
+Customer warrants compliance with all applicable laws and regulations, including without limitation applicable export control laws.

 k.
 Data Protection Addendum.
-To the extent required by applicable law, Acrolinx provides the Service under Acrolinx’s data processing addendum located at https://www.acrolinx.com/dpa, which is incorporated into this agreement for all purposes.
-For the Addendum, “Company” is defined to be Customer and “Main Principle Agreement” is defined to be this SaaS Agreement.
+To the extent required by applicable law, Acrolinx provides the Service under Acrolinx’s data processing addendum located at https://www.acrolinx.com/dpa, which is incorporated into these Terms for all purposes.
+For the Addendum, “Company” is defined to be Customer and “Main Principal Agreement” is defined to be these Terms.